turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

   1. Type `cmd + shift + p`
   2. Search for `Package Control: List Packages` and search for `Sass`
   3. If the `Sass` package is not installed, follow Step 1 again and search/select `Package Control: Install Package`.
 Install `Sass` from here.
+  4. Scroll down to the very bottom and start reading through the additional resources in the last section, starting with `A Complete Beginner’s Guide to Learning Sass in a Weekend`

 ## Intro to Sass